isaaccontreras3/isaaccontreras3.github.io/_posts/2024-12-01-Atlas-Global-Bank.md

 ## Background

 In an increasingly competitive financial landscape, **Atlas Global Bank** seeks to optimize its global presence by expanding into emerging markets with strong investment potential.
-Recognizing that macroeconomic indicators can provide valuable insights into a country's economic health and growth prospects, the bank aims to identify regions where its services can thrive.
+Recognizing that macroeconomic indicators can provide valuable insights into a country's economic health and growth prospects, the bank aims to identify regions where its products and derivates can thrive.
 This project leverages supervised and unsupervised machine learning techniques to analyze key economic indicators—such as GDP growth, consumption rates, inflation, unemployment, and foreign direct investment inflows—to segment countries based on economic performance.
 The goal is to provide data-driven insights that will guide strategic decisions on international expansion, ensuring a targeted approach to maximize return on investment.

 ## Data

-The analysis utilized macroeconomic data sourced from the **World Bank's World Development Indicators (WDI)**, comprising six comprehensive datasets in CSV format.
-These datasets included critical variables such as GDP growth rates, gross savings, consumption growth, inflation rates measured by the Consumer Price Index (CPI), unemployment rates, and foreign direct investment (FDI) inflows.
+The analysis utilized macroeconomic data sourced from the **World Bank's World Development Indicators (WDI)**.
 Additionally, the project referenced **Nasdaq's analysis of top emerging markets** to identify potential target countries.
 The data underwent rigorous cleaning and transformation processes to ensure accuracy and consistency, including handling missing values, managing outliers, and restructuring the data for effective year-over-year comparisons.

 <p align="center">
 <img src="/images/Atlas_Global_Bank/data_cleaning.png" width="600">